Geoff Hurst: Legacy

 In 2003 Hurst was included in The Champions, a statue of 1966 World Cup winning footballers, by sculptor Philip Jackson.
 It sits at the junctions of Barking Road and Central Park Road, Newham, London, near to the site of West Ham United's former home stadium, the Boleyn Ground and features Martin Peters, Hurst, Bobby Moore and Ray Wilson.

 Hurst's contribution to the English game was recognised in 2004 when he was inducted in the English Football Hall of Fame.
 Hurst is also one of the few footballers who have been knighted.

 A statue of Hurst was unveiled outside Curzon Ashton F.C.'s ground in 2010.
 He is shown alongside two other World Cup winners born in the area, fellow 1966 squad member Jimmy Armfield, and Simone Perrotta, who won it with Italy in 2006.

 In 2021, West Ham unveiled a statue outside their home ground, the London Stadium depicting Hurst with Bobby Moore and Martin Peters in tribute to the three and West Ham's 1965 European Cup Winners' Cup final victory.

 Following the death of Sir Bobby Charlton in October 2023, Hurst was left as the last surviving English player who played in the 1966 World Cup Final.

 Personal life

-As of 2021, Hurst lived in Cheltenham, Gloucestershire, with his wife Judith.
+As of 2026, Hurst lived in Cheltenham, Gloucestershire, with his wife Judith.
 They have been married since 13 October 1964, having met three years previously at a youth centre; Eddie Presland was best man.
-They had three daughters but the eldest Claire died in 2010 after a ten-year long battle against a brain tumour.
+They had three daughters but the eldest, Claire, died in 2010 after a ten-year long battle against a brain tumour.
 Hurst had one brother, Robert, who died by suicide in 1974.

 In November 2020, Hurst offered to donate his brain after his death for research into dementia.
 This followed the deaths of several of his 1966 World Cup winning colleagues, Jack Charlton, Martin Peters, Ray Wilson, Nobby Stiles after suffering with the disease (also Bobby Charlton who died later).

 While playing for Stoke City F.C.
 Hurst owned the Royal Oak Inn, Eccleshall.

+In 2026, Hurst became a brand ambassador for precious metals company Solomon Global.